stefmolin/stock-analysis/README.md

 ## Setup
 ```
 # should install requirements.txt packages
-pip install -e stock_analysis # path to top level where setup.py is
+pip install -e stock-analysis # path to top level where setup.py is

 # if not, install them explicitly
 pip install -r requirements.txt